Rehabilitation in Multiple Sclerosis

 We are the International Network for Best Practice and Research in Multiple Sclerosis Rehabilitation

-RiMS is seeking a new Chair for the rebranded Special Interest Group Patient Empowerment.
+RiMS is seeking a new Chair for the Special Interest Group Patient Autonomy.
 This is a great opportunity to strengthen your leadership skills, expand your professional network, and shape the future of MS rehabilitation research.

 Applications are open until Sunday, 15 March 2026, 23:59 CET.
 Learn more about the role, timeline, and application process.